 You must be aware that the practice and teaching of snowsports can be physically and mentally demanding and require a good level of health and fitness.
 Risks will be outlined in more depth during the programme.

-Depending on the level of experience students bring to the course, they may expect to spend approximately 40-80 hrs of self-directed hours study prior to the practical sessions and then 36 - 40 hrs / week of training or work for up to 18 weeks in duration.
+Depending on the level of experience you bring to the programme, you can expect to spend approximately 40-80 hrs of self-directed study prior to the practical sessions and then 36-40 hrs per week of training or work for up to 17 weeks in duration.

-The programme will consist of self-directed on-line learning followed practical application of those skills.
+The programme will consist of classroom, and self-directed, online learning followed by the practical application of those skills.

 Student loans and allowances are for domestic students only.
 For information about student loans and allowances please visit the Studylink website.
 It is important to apply for your student loan/allowance at the same time as you apply for this programme, due to the length of time Studylink take to process.
 Loan/allowance applications can be cancelled at any time if you decide to withdraw your programme application or if it is unsuccessful.